eyal282/csgo-jailbreak-package/README.md

 Every server will be marked with the "JBPack" tag, so you can search servers on the "Internet" section of the server browser like that.

+The jackpot won't work unless you get your store plugin to support the natives it uses.

 This package should be allowed for downloads, but I cannot promise anything about bugs.
 Feel free to wait for Allied Modders publish.